 - First Thing First- You are STRONG!
 Please believe and know in your heart of hearts.
 I am here to tell you that YOU ARE STRONG.
 There is not one adoptee on the planet that isn’t a strong person.
 What we have experienced in life is nothing that a sissy could handle.
 IJS!
 I’m so serious about this.
 Write it down, put it all over your house.
 “I AM STRONG”.
 Repeat, Repeat, REPEAT.

 - You are NOT Alone!- I hear this from adoptees from almost every single one that crosses my path.
 I felt this way most of my life.
 I am here to tell you today that YOU ARE NOT ALONE.
-That is one of the enemy’s # 1 tactics to make people feel alone.
-Well it is a lie.
-John 10:10 says, “The thief comes only to steal and kill and destroy; I have come that they may have life and have it abundantly”.
 There are an army of adoptees out here to support you!
 You just hadn’t found them yet.
 We are here.
 We aren’t going anywhere.
 Please believe you are not alone.
-Start using hashtage #adoptee and you will see.
-We are here, and God is ALWAYS with you!
+Start using hashtag #adoptee and you will see.
+We are here.

 - Acknowledging your anger, and turning it into Something Positive- Anger is a natural response to many things in life.
 Grief, Loss, Trauma, Hurt, Pain can all cause anger.

 If you are quick to label an adoptee as an “Angry Adoptee” please stop.
 Many of us are hurting and we don’t know of the tools to heal or have resources available.
 Try being understanding and listening without judgement.
-You just might learn something.Many people think anger is a negative force, but I must share I believe it to be a negative force when we respond to anger in a negative way.
+You just might learn something.Many people think anger is a negative force, but I must share I believe it can be something that’s positive when we can turn it into something “good”.
 We all have a choice on what we do with this emotion.
 It can be a very motivating force to create change, promote healing and to push towards goals and fixing problems in our lives.
-We must understand that anger isn’t always bad, as long as its used for a positive purpose.
-I was anger most of my life, and still do sometimes but I also never had anyone pouring into me trying to HELP ME.
-TODAY things are different.
-We must find out what to do to turn our anger into something positive.
 It’s critical to our healing process.

 - DNA Testing- The next time someone says “What do you want for your birthday or Christmas?” tell them a DNA kit from Ancestry DNA.
 I am telling you so many adoptees are finding out so many truths with DNA testing.
 I highly recommend it and found this to be an amazing avenue towards healing.
 I lived my entire life not knowing my nationality.
 I never knew my medical history.
 I had no DNA connections to anyone.Getting my DNA tested provided me with the answers my heart always desired.
 After you get your DNA testing done, you can download your raw data and upload it to Promethease and obtain a genetic testing report for $5.
 That’s IT! $5 can get you answers you have waited your entire life for.
 This brings major healing to find out our truth.